menandmice/micetro_docs/guides/implementation/install_dhcp_controllers.rst

 Where to install Micetro DHCP Agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Men&Mice Central is installed on a Windows host, then one option is to install Micetro DHCP Agent on the same host.
+If Micetro Central is installed on a Windows host, then one option is to install Micetro DHCP Agent on the same host.
 If this is not done, then the system will need to be told where to find the DHCP Agent when adding a new DHCP server to the system.
 This will be presented as connecting via proxy.

 However, there are other considerations when deciding where to install Micetro DHCP Agent.

 * The Micetro communication protocol used to control a DHCP server is more efficient than the Microsoft protocol.
-This means that if a DHCP server is separated from Men&Mice Central by a slow network link, it is more efficient to install a copy of the Micetro DHCP Agent in the same local network (the same site, typically) as the DHCP server.
+This means that if a DHCP server is separated from MMicetro Central by a slow network link, it is more efficient to install a copy of the Micetro DHCP Agent in the same local network (the same site, typically) as the DHCP server.

 * Starting in Micetro Suite 6.0, Micetro DHCP Agent can be used to gather lease history data for a DHCP server.
 However, this requires that the Micetro DHCP Agent be installed on the DHCP server machine itself.
 If this is done for all DHCP servers, then there is never any need to run the DHCP Agent as a privileged user - the DHCP Agent that is only used to control the DHCP service on the same machine as itself can run as a local system service.